Hampden-Sydney College (B.A., History-Political Science, 1967)

-Fred Watson regularly represents his clients throughout Central Virginia in civil, commercial, construction and premise liability litigation, as well as general business law matters.
+Fred Watson regularly represents individuals and businesses throughout Virginia in civil litigation and general business law matters.
 He is admitted to practice before all federal and state courts in Virginia.
 Before coming to Caskie & Frost, he served as a law clerk for the Supreme Court of Virginia.

-Fred is a graduate of the University of Virginia and the University of Richmond School of Law, and he currently serves on the Virginia State Bar’s 9th District Disciplinary Committee, the board of directors of the Campbell County Rescue Squad, and the board of directors of the Lynchburg Business Development Center.
-He has twice received the Virginia Legal Aid Society/Lynchburg Bar Association’s Pro Bono Award, and he received the Lynchburg-Central Virginia Crisis Intervention Team (CIT) Advisory Council’s 2015 Volunteer Award for his frequent presentations to law enforcement officers, firefighters, EMS providers, and other public employees on civil liability issues.
+Fred is a graduate of the University of Virginia and the University of Richmond School of Law.
+He currently serves on the Virginia State Bar’s 9th District Disciplinary Committee, the board of directors of the Campbell County Rescue Squad, and the board of directors of the Lynchburg Business Development Center.
+He has twice received the Virginia Legal Aid Society/Lynchburg Bar Association’s Pro Bono Award, and he also received the Lynchburg-Central Virginia Crisis Intervention Team (CIT) Advisory Council’s 2015 Volunteer Award for his frequent presentations to law enforcement officers, firefighters, EMS providers, and other public employees on civil liability issues.

 Prior to attending college and law school, Fred was a sergeant in the United States Army, where he served as a military policeman with the 2d Armored Division.